xanderhieken/xanderhieken.github.io/_posts/2019-11-03-NeuralNetworkClassifier.md

  - Image Classification
  - Neural Networks
  - Keras
+ - Scikit-learn
-excerpt: "How Build Neural Network Classifiers for Text and Images with Keras"
+excerpt: "How Build Neural Network Classifiers for Text and Images"
 header:
   overlay_image: "/assets/NeuralBackground.png"
   overlay_filter: 0.3 # same as adding an opacity of 0.3 to a black background